The Oliver McGowan mandatory training in learning disability and autism

 This training was designed to change attitudes and practice.
 After taking part in this training, 98% of participants said they wanted to change the way they deliver healthcare for people with a learning disability.

-Mencap and the National Autistic Society have worked with the government on training standards for health and care staff.
+Mencap and the National Autistic Society have worked with the government The Government are the people who run the country.
+The Government decide how much tax people should pay and how things like the National Health Service (NHS) should work. on training standards for health and care staff.

 These are called Core Capabilities Frameworks and help ensure that staff working across health, social care and other sectors have the right training to understand the needs of autistic people and people with a learning disability, and make reasonable adjustments to support them.